Protesting fishermen break into federal office in St. John’s over shrimp access

 Fisheries officials recently announced sharp shrimp and crab cuts after reporting that stocks have diminished.

-Shrimp and crab have been vital catches for Newfoundland and Labrador harvesters since the commercial moratorium on northern cod in 1992 threw thousands of people out of work.
+Shrimp and crab have been vital catches for those in Newfoundland and Labrador since the commercial moratorium on northern cod in 1992 threw thousands of people out of work.
 Mismanagement, overfishing and environmental factors were blamed for a virtual collapse of the stock.

 Another protester who didn’t wish to be named said he was pleased with the letter Friday as long as DFO officials act on it.